ManoRobotic/ruby-wms-boilerplate/README.md

 ---

-**🚀 Launch your e-commerce today!** This boilerplate saves you weeks of initial development.
+**🏭 Deploy your WMS today!** This comprehensive system saves you months of warehouse management development.